-- (e) Where this constitution confers a power to make appointments to any office or position, the power is, unless the contrary intention appears, to be taken to include a power: - to appoint a person to act in the office or position until a person is appointed to the office or position; - (ii) subject to any contract between the company and the relevant person, to remove or suspend any person appointed, with or without cause; and - (iii) to appoint another person temporarily in the place of any person so removed or suspended or in place of any sick or absent holder of such office or position. - (f) Where this constitution confers a power or imposes a duty then, unless the contrary intention appears, the power may be exercised and the duty must be performed from time to time as the occasion requires. - (g) Where this constitution confers a power or imposes a duty on the holder of an office as such then, unless the contrary intention appears, the power may be exercised and the duty must be performed by the holder for the time being of the office. - (h) Where this constitution confers power on a person or body to delegate a function or power: - (i) the delegation may be concurrent with, or to the exclusion of, the performance or exercise of that function or power by the person or body; - (ii) the delegation may be either general or limited in any manner provided in the terms of delegation; - the delegation need not be to a specified person but may be to any person from time to time holding, occupying or performing the duties of, a specified office or position; - (iv) the delegation may include the power to delegate; - (v) where the performance or exercise of that function or power is dependent upon the opinion, belief or state of mind of that person or body in relation to a matter, that function or power may be performed or exercised by the delegate upon the opinion, belief or state of mind of the delegate in relation to that matter; and - (vi) the function or power so delegated, when performed or exercised by the delegate, is to be taken to have been performed or exercised by the person or body.
+- (i) to appoint a person to act in the office or position until a person is appointed to the office or position; - (ii) subject to any contract between the company and the relevant person, to remove or suspend any person appointed, with or without cause; and - (iii) to appoint another person temporarily in the place of any person so removed or suspended or in place of any sick or absent holder of such office or position. - (f) Where this constitution confers a power or imposes a duty then, unless the contrary intention appears, the power may be exercised and the duty must be performed from time to time as the occasion requires. - (g) Where this constitution confers a power or imposes a duty on the holder of an office as such then, unless the contrary intention appears, the power may be exercised and the duty must be performed by the holder for the time being of the office. - (h) Where this constitution confers power on a person or body to delegate a function or power: - (i) the delegation may be concurrent with, or to the exclusion of, the performance or exercise of that function or power by the person or body; - (ii) the delegation may be either general or limited in any manner provided in the terms of delegation; - (iii) the delegation need not be to a specified person but may be to any person from time to time holding, occupying or performing the duties of, a specified office or position; - (iv) the delegation may include the power to delegate: - (v) where the performance or exercise of that function or power is dependent upon the opinion, belief or state of mind of that person or body in relation to a matter, that function or power may be performed or exercised by the delegate upon the opinion, belief or state of mind of the delegate in relation to that matter; and - (vi) the function or power so delegated, when performed or exercised by the delegate, is to be taken to have been performed or exercised by the person or body.